shaunburgin/SF-AuthService/SF-AuthService-specification ACHIVED.md

 **Note**: All error responses will include the appropriate HTTP status code and adhere to the standard error response format defined above.

 ### **Transmission and Storage of Tokens**
-- **

-Token Transmission**:
+- **Token Transmission**:
   - **Access Token**:
-    - Transmitted in the response header as `Authorization: Bearer <access_token>`.
-This aligns with security best practices and ensures that the token is directly accessible for authorizing requests without being exposed in the response body.
+    - Returned in the **response body** as `"access_token"` for clarity and ease of access.
   - **Refresh Token**:
-    - Transmitted and stored in a secure, HTTP-only cookie with the attribute `SameSite=Strict`, making it inaccessible to JavaScript.
-This storage method protects against cross-site scripting (XSS) and ensures that the refresh token is not exposed to unauthorized access on the client side.
+    - Transmitted and stored in a **secure, HTTP-only cookie** with `SameSite=Strict` attribute to prevent JavaScript access and protect against XSS and CSRF attacks.

+  *Note: Storing the refresh token in an HTTP-only cookie enhances security by preventing client-side scripts from accessing it.*

 - **Example Success Response**:
-  - Headers:
+  - **Response Headers**:
     ```http
-    Authorization: Bearer <access_token>
     Set-Cookie: refresh_token=<refresh_token_value>; HttpOnly; Secure; SameSite=Strict
     ```
-  - JSON Response Body:
+  - **JSON Response Body**:
     ```json
     {
+      "access_token": "<access_token_value>",
       "expires_in": 3600
     }
     ```
+  *Note: The access token is returned in the response body, while the refresh token is securely stored via an HTTP-only cookie.*

 - **Client-Side Storage**:
   - **Access Token**:
-    - Store securely in memory on the client side to avoid persistence and reduce exposure.
-Access tokens should not be stored in local storage or cookies.
+    - Store securely in memory on the client side and avoid persistence to reduce exposure.
   - **Refresh Token**:
-    - Stored in a secure HTTP-only cookie, preventing direct JavaScript access and reducing risk from XSS attacks.
-CSRF protections (e.g., SameSite cookies) further secure the refresh token’s storage.
+    - Managed by the browser via the HTTP-only cookie and not accessible through JavaScript.
+  *Note: Storing access tokens in memory reduces XSS risks, and managing refresh tokens via cookies prevents CSRF attacks.*

 - **Security Considerations**:
-    - **Password Policies**:
-      - **Minimum Length**: 8 characters.
-      - **Complexity Requirements**:
-        - Must include at least one uppercase letter, one lowercase letter, one numeral, and one special character (e.g., `!@#$%^&*`).
   - Avoid storing tokens in local storage or other insecure locations.
   - Implement CSRF protections using secure HTTP-only cookies for the refresh token.

 ### **Refresh Token Format and Validation Process**